habib-m-ahmed/Student_Record_Database_Application/README.md

                     It contains the following information for each student:

-First  / Last Name
+-First  / Last Name
-Street Address
+-Street Address
 City
 Province
 Postal Code